Towers of generalized divisible quantum codes: Discussion

 In \cite{MeierEastinKnill2012Magic-state,HHPW2017magic}, there are distillation protocols for $T$ gates using hyperbolic inner codes.
 Then, a natural question is whether a corresponding divisible code at level 3 exists.
 We do not know the answer for this question, which is rather roughly posed, but a similar method presented above will not work.
+At least, there does not exist any triorthogonal code with parameters $[[10,2,2]]$, which is conceivable by the protocol of \cite{MeierEastinKnill2012Magic-state}; the smallest triorthogonal code with code distance 2 is on 14 qubits~\cite[Sec.~5]{CampbellHoward2017b}.
 The reason is that an error pattern on an inner code does not lead to a deterministic syndrome.
 In an $H$-measurement routine using a hyperbolic code, the relevant errors are $Y$ errors, but any logical $Y$ is not a tensor product of physical $Y$ operators, and hence undetected $Y$ errors propagate to the logical qubits as some combination of $X$ and $Z$ errors.
 These propagated errors are beyond the error model where only $Y$ errors are considered.
 One could restore the error model by inserting a twirling channel $\rho \mapsto \frac 1 2 \rho + \frac 1 2 H \rho H$ after each $H$-measurement routine, but then a deterministic error becomes a probabilistic error, and our complete check matrix will not be able to capture this behavior.

 For a similar reason, it should be possible to find a divisible code at level 3, starting with distillation protocols for $CS$ and $CCZ$ gates~\cite{rtrio}.
+Another natural question is whether one can construct towers of codes for qudits by relating distillation protocols based on Clifford measurements~\cite[App.~D]{HHPW2017magic} and those based on divisible codes~\cite{Campbell2012,Howard2012,Campbell2014}.